jamesfawcett/Thinkpad-X2100-51nb-OpenCore-Hackintosh/README.md

 ## Instructions

-I will improve on this section if it is helpful?
-Please let me know!
 Full install guide is available in the [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/extended/kernel-issues.html#stuck-on-eb-log-exitbs-start)

 - Download the EFI
 - Generate SMBIOS for MacBookPro15,2 and put the values in config.plist.